 Erin is a freshman getting her degree in environmental science with a concentration in marine biology, but what she is really passionate about is food and the global hunger crisis.
 She’s volunteered for a sustainable farm for several years and has continued that work on campus in organizations like Feed the Pack.
 Erin sees the underlying issues of the crisis, such as those in education and equality, and hopes to one day radically change farming practices for the better.

 “I have seen what hunger looks like in my community.
 I want to create a company that demolishes hunger, establishes farms in food deserts, and teach people in the community how to sustain them.
 By becoming a Social Innovation Fellow, I want to be able to learn how to launch this dream and make long-lasting connections with people to help me achieve my goal.”

-Felicity is a sophomore studying business administration and management.
+Felicity is a junior studying business administration and management.
 From her volunteering with the JC Raulston Arboretum to organizing campaigns for matters she believes in, Felicity finds strength in surrounding herself with likeminded individuals working together towards a common goal.

 “Finding people that are passionate about the same things that I am has definitely been a goal of mine since coming to NC State, and I am excited to take on opportunities that will allow me to find those people.”

 Grace is a junior studying business administration with a concentration in human resources with minors in nonprofit studies and psychology.
 Currently pursuing her certificate in entrepreneurship and an intern at local social enterprise A Place at the Table, she is passionate about motivating people and empowering them through sustained mentorship.